24ik/pon2/README.md

 - Generator: Generates the Nazo Puyo.
 - Permuter: Permutes the pairs in the Nazo Puyo to find a unique-solution problem.
-- Editor+Simulator: Edits and Plays the Puyo Puyo and Nazo Puyo.
+- GUI Application: GUI simulator for Puyo Puyo and Nazo Puyo.

 Not supported now:
-- Wall cell
-- Hard-garbage puyo
-- Iron puyo
+- Wall, Hard-garbage, Iron
 - Fever rule
 - Dropping garbage